1. What is the block trade facility?

 Yes.
 The BTF is consistent with successful precedents set at other exchanges globally such as LIFFE, CME, CBOT and SGX and has been found to substantially enhance market efficiency through increased liquidity, improved execution quality and lower market transaction costs.

 4. Who can use the BTF?

 The BTF is available for use only by ASX 24 participants on behalf of their clients.

 5. When can the BTF be used?

 Block trades are to be executed within normal contract trading hours (including the night session), plus 10 minutes after the close.
 For example, normal ASX Trade24 trading hours for ASX SPI 200 index contracts are currently 9:50am to 4:30pm and 5:10pm to 8:00am.
 Block trades could therefore be executed 9:50am to 4:40pm and 5:10pm to 8:10am.
-The additional 10 minutes is a practical consideration to enable orders dependent upon a closing futures price to be transacted.

 For night session only block trades, trading is restricted to during the night trading session hours, that is, 5.10pm to 7am (7.30am during US non-Daylight Saving Time).